databendlabs/databend/docs/doc/13-integrations/jupyter.md

 ![Alt text](../../public/img/integration/jupyter-ipython-sql.png)

-## Tutorial-3: Integrate with Jupyter Notebook with Databend Python Binding
+## Tutorial-3: Integrate with Jupyter Notebook with Python Binding Library

 In this tutorial, you will first deploy a local Databend instance and Jupyter Notebook, and then run queries in a notebook through the [Databend Python Binding](https://pypi.org/project/databend/) library, as well as write and visualize data within the notebook.